piaeunice/personalweb/README.md

 ## 💡 How to Run
 1. Clone or download the repository.
-2. Open index.html in any modern web browser (Chrome, Edge, etc.).
+2. Open `index.html` in any modern web browser (Chrome, Edge, etc.).
 3. No backend or server setup needed — this is fully front-end.

 ## 🤝 Contributing
-Have ideas, feedback, or want to collaborate?
-Whether you’re looking to improve the layout, optimize performance, or suggest a new feature, your contributions are welcome and appreciated!
+Have ideas or feedback?
+Want to collaborate?
+You're welcome to:
-- Feel free to fork this repository and submit a pull request with suggestions, improvements, or fixes.
+- Fork this repo and submit a pull request.
-- You can also open an issue for bugs, enhancement ideas, or layout feedback.
+- Open an issue for bugs or feature suggestions.
-- Connect with me through the social media links available on the website.
+- Connect with me via social links provided on the website.

 ## 🙋‍♀️ Author
-Pia Eunice Joi M. Caibigan <br/>
+**Pia Eunice Joi M. Caibigan** <br/>
-Second-Year BS Information Technology Student | National University - Lipa<br/>
+Second-Year BS Information Technology Student <br/>
+📍 National University - Lipa<br/>
 📧 Email: caibiganpm@students.nu-lipa.edu.ph | caibiganpia@gmail.com <br/>
 🌐 Personal Website: https://piaeunice.github.io/personalweb/